MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 `New-Object` creates an instance of the F# code provider and saves the result in the `$Provider` variable.
 The `$FSharpCode` variable saves the F# code that defines the **Loop** method.

-The the `$FSharpType` variable stores the results of the `Add-Type` cmdlet that saves the public types defined in `$FSharpCode`.
+The `$FSharpType` variable stores the results of the `Add-Type` cmdlet that saves the public types defined in `$FSharpCode`.
 The **TypeDefinition** parameter specifies the source code that defines the types.
 The **CodeDomProvider** parameter specifies the source code compiler.
 The **PassThru** parameter directs `Add-Type` to return a **Runtime** object that represents the types.